csbrightside/craigbaldwin.com/site/content/about/_index.md

   copy="I'm Craig Baldwin, We Make Websites' Development Lead, living in London.
 Front-end developer, Shopify expert, avid runner and walker."
 >}}

 I've worked at [We Make Websites](https://wemakewebsites.com/) for three years, specialising in the front-end development of Shopify e-commerce stores.
-I'm the Development Lead and help lead a team of 25-plus developers alongside the DevOps Lead reporting to the Head of Technology.
+I'm the Development Lead and, alongside the DevOps Lead and Head of Technology, I support a team of 25-plus developers.
 I've led the development of, and launched, six stores and supported the ongoing development of many more.

 I enjoy technically challenging briefs which require a degree of complex problem solving and have a tendency for perfectism in my code.
 My background in Graphic Design gives me an eye for design and I'm at my best when I have agency over the solution.